 At the age of 15, in my first Olympic lifting experience I came in with an ugly PR of 165 lbs and began using the bodyweight method for the first 6 weeks of training.
 When the reins were taken off of me after 6 weeks of the bodyweight method, I PR’ed with a 185 lbs max; 6 weeks later still, I set a new personal record again with a 250 lbs max.

 Using this method established my movement patterns at a high level of efficiency.
 This means that I had established some seriously good habits, and didn’t have to go through growing pains later on in my training.

 To be clear, you can get seriously strong using this method as well.
 I added 70 lbs to my max power clean without loading heavily for 6 weeks.
-I have never again added 70 lbs to my power clean 1RM in a 12 week span.
+I have never again added 70 lbs to my power clean 1RM in 12 weeks.
 Pretty good for only basing my weights used off of my lean body weight.

 Develop great mobility

 The Olympic lifts require great strength, that much is clear.
 Certainly, no one could argue against that – watch any of the best lifters in the world and it will be very apparent that these athletes are STRONG!

 What also becomes clear is that these athletes possess great mobility as well; I don’t think that you would see anything less than a score of 3 from all of them in the FMS deep squat test.

 The Olympic lifts require mobility in specific areas, and developing this mobility through a combination of correlated and analogous movements is the best way to develop the patterns needed to do them safely.